 Videos are a part of your intellectual library, so ideally you wouldn't want anyone to access them.
 File management software maintains security and ensures only those who have specific permissions can access the files and perform actions.

-Even better, you can use an advanced digital asset manager like Pics.io.
+Even better, you can use an advanced video asset management platform like Pics.io to organize video clips and more.
 This is an all-in-one file organization software that will help you access and manage your video content easily.
 Here are just a few of Pics.io features you might find useful to take care of your video library:

 - In-built video player and editor – watch your files right in your media library.
 And if you need to do some basic editing, Pics.io will come in handy to you again (so as not to switch to another app).